MicroFocus/octane-gitlab-service/README.md

 gitlab.variables.publishMergeRequestVarName=<mandatory: Name of the variable containing a boolean value that specifies if merge requests will be published into Octane from the current project>
 gitlab.variables.destinationWorkspaceVarName=<mandatory: Name of the variable containing a string value that specifies the destination workspace where merge requests will be published into Octane from the current project>
 gitlab.variables.useSSHFormatVarName=<mandatory: Name of the variable containing a boolean value that specifies if the clone url for the current proeject should be in SSH format or not>
+gitlab.mergeRequestHistoryFolderPath=<mandatory: Path of directory to store fetch history state for projects>

 # HTTP(S) proxy oriented properties
 # =================================